 7 Review the commissioning principles across all teams to ensure that climate change is embedded across our services and partner working.
 Procurement 2022 Sustainable procurement policy developed and approved by Cabinet and outcomes from its implementation monitored and reported.
 GOOD: On track or complete with outcomes in line with expectations The Sustainable Procurement Policy will embed sustainable procurement principles and practice into all procurements and commissioning carried out across the Council.
 8 Carry out a feasibility study to identify low carbon energy procurement options.
-Property and Estate 2023 Feasibility study completed on an (no change) REVIEW: Some risk to achieving timetable and/or outcomes.
+Property and Estate 2023 Feasibility study completed on an change) REVIEW: Some risk to achieving timetable and/or outcomes.
 This is due to price and supply issues in the UK energy market.
 Discussions held with the Council's energy supplier in September 2022 indicate that the procurement of a renewable energy tariff for 2023/24 will not be feasible due to energy market pressures, price rises and insufficient supply capacity.
 This will be monitored and revisited in Summer 2023 ahead of the 2024/25 financial year.
 Mitigation: The feasibility study will be revisited during Summer 2023.

-9 Include climate change Internal 2022 All new staff to ~ GOOD: On track or complete with outcomes in line with training as part of the induction process for Engagement and Training have undertaken (110 expectations all Elected Members and maining mandatory e- learning module. change) Following approval from the Corporate Management Team, a and staff to strengthen Six 1.5-2 hour comprehensive climate change training offering for employees and knowledge of carbon training sessions elected members is being developed and rolled out.
-An online climate emissions, climate held over each change training module has become a mandatory part of the resilience and net zero 12-month induction process for new employees. development. period.
-Capture any follow-up Six two-hour Climate Change and Sustainability sessions have been positive actions made available for all employees and, to-date, five have been reported by staff delivered, all of which were fully booked, Further session are to be participating. arranged.
-Carbon Literacy training took place over two mornings on 19 and 26 May 2022 which was attended by Elected Members and Senior Officers.
+9 Include climate change training as part of the Internal Engagement 2022 All new staff to have undertaken (no GOOD: On track or complete with outcomes in line with expectations induction process for and Training mandatory e- (no change) · all Elected Members learning module.
+3 3 3 7 Following approval from the Corporate Management Team, a and staff to strengthen Six 1.5-2 hour comprehensive climate change training offering for employees and knowledge of carbon emissions, climate training sessions held over each elected members is being developed and rolled out.
+An online climate change training module has become a mandatory part of the resilience and net zero 12-month induction process for new employees. development. period.
+Capture . , any follow-up Six two-hour Climate Change and Sustainability sessions have been positive actions reported by staff made available for all employees and, to-date, five have been delivered, all of which were fully booked, Further session are to be participating. arranged. participating. anangoa Carbon Literacy training took place over two mornings on 19 and 26 May 2022 which was attended by Elected Members and Senior Officers.
 Further development and roll out of this training is being reviewed.
-The Climate Change team have been asked to present to Elected Members at the member development event in September.
-I ow (Carbon Economy Action Lead Theme Target Success Status Impact Summary of Progress date for Measure 310.00 on net completion zero targets if not achieved acmeved
+The Climate Change team have been asked to present to Elected Members at the member development event in September. · · · Carbon Economy 1 • Ret Action Lead Theme Target date for Success Measure Status Impact on net Summary of Progress completion zero Jon Plotton targets if not achieved